Volunteering at Many Hands Organic Farm

 - Poultry Management with Chicken Tractor

 We love having volunteer groups and showing new folks around the farm, and this volunteer opportunity is a great way to understand real life on a farm.
 Volunteers will need to take direction well and work quickly.
 If you doubt that your group will be able to work with us in this manner, we recommend booking an educational workshop with us.
-We also offer hybrid volunteer and educational opportunities, with volunteering in the morning and a workshop in the afternoon.
-We also offer lunch for $5-$10 a plate.
+We also offer hybrid volunteer and educational opportunities.
+We also offer lunch for $10 a plate.

 We are happy to explore internship options with students.
 We have had interns from Clark University and Mt.
 Holyoke College in the past and are excited to take on additional interns this year!
 We cannot offer compensation for internships at this time but are happy to work with you to receive funding or credit from your school.
 Previous internships have focused on carbon sequestration, sustainability, organic farming, food sovereignty, and herbalism.
 All interns should also be excited to take home surplus food and enjoy a farm lunch on the days they come to the farm.